Lauren-EylerDang/EScvtmle/cran-comments.md

     al (11:905)
     et (11:902)

-Notes: This is a new submission.
-The possibly misspelled words are abbreviations that have been defined.
+Note: This is a new submission.
+The possibly misspelled words are either common (e.g. et al. ) or previously defined abbreviations.

 ❯ On fedora-clang-devel (r-devel) checking HTML version of manual ...
 NOTE